shoaibur/Tutorials/Machine Learning Data Science/Probability_Statistics.md

 |  i=i                           |
 '----                       ----'
 For n = 6 and r = 4: [6^3*(x1-1) + 6^2*(x2-1) + 6*(x3-1) + x4] % D + 1

+Based on the value of D, we need to find the value of r and ignore some of the outcomes.
 ```

 * How can you get a fair coin toss if someone hands you a coin that is weighted to come up heads more often than tails?